Faith and feelings

 - Ps 84:2.

 - I haven't been able to pin down the first use of the acronym, nor am I certain whether it was Hill or Stone who coined it.
-The acronym appears in many different forms as well: R2A2, R-2 A-2, etc. "RRAA" is what I thought I heard at the meeting and what has stuck with me.
+The acronym appears in many other forms as well: R2A2, R-2 A-2, etc. "RRAA" is what I thought I heard at the meeting and what has stuck with me.
 I have modified it in some of my notes to RRA/A. The slash represents the turn from accepting my feelings as my feelings to making choices about how to have a good day today.